joelhi/library/README.md

 # :books: Library

 A place where I store general resources which I come across on my forays around the subjects I find interesting.

 I try to keep it reasonably organised.
+I sometimes succeed.

 ### 🏗️ Structural Engineering